htm-community/htm.core/README.md

     The Python portion of the build is performed in an isolated environment in a temp folder.
 	When the build completes, the build artifacts and cache are deleted.

+    Note that if you want to build in a virgin uv environment you will need to install at least `pip` in this environment and activate the environment.
+So the steps would be:
+    ```
+	cd <project directory>
+    uv venv --python <python version, e.g. 3.12>
+    uv pip install pip
+    source .venv/bin/activate
+	python htm_install.py
+    ```

 3) After the build completes you are ready to import the library:
     ```shell